PlateLens vs Noom: Tracker, Coaching, and the 2026 Verdict

 - If you used Noom’s color categories rather than precise tracking, expect a ~2 week recalibration period in PlateLens before targets stabilize.

-For our broader thinking on tracker accuracy and behavioral programs, see our methodology and the DAI 2026 validation study.
+For our broader thinking on tracker accuracy and behavioral programs, see our methodology and the May 2026 DAI six-app benchmark.

 Frequently Asked Questions